babelouest/ulfius/README.md

                                   const char * domain, const char * path, const int secure, const int http_only);
 ```

+### File upload

+Ulifius allows file upload to the server.
+Beware that an uploaded file will be stored in the request object in memory, so uploading large files may dramatically slow the application or even crash it, depending on your system.
+An uploaded file is stored in the `request->map_body` structure.
+You can use `u_map_get_length` to get the exact length of the file as it may not be a string format.

+If you want to limit the size of a post parameter, if you want to limit the file size for example, set the value `struct _u_instance.max_post_param_size`.
+Files or post data exceeding this size will be truncated to the size `struct _u_instance.max_post_param_size`.
+If this parameter is 0, then no limit is set.
+Default value is 0.

+See `examples/sheep_counter` for a file upload example.

+### Character encoding

+You may be careful with characters encoding if you use non UTF8 characters in your application or webservice, and especially if you use different encodings in the same application.
+Ulfius has not been fully tested in cases like that.

 ### struct _u_map API

 The `struct _u_map` is a simple key/value mapping API.
 The available functions to use this structure are: